MOUNTAIN VIEW, California — Google may expand its ultra-fast Internet service into southern California and Kentucky for the first time.

-Prices for Google Fiber are comparable or below what most households already pay.
+Prices for Google Fiber are comparable to or below what most households already pay for Internet access.
 The service typically costs about $70 per month for just high-speed Internet service.

 Google Fiber is currently available in Kansas City, Kansas; Kansas City, Missouri; Provo, Utah; and Austin, Texas.
-It's also scheduled to be offer in Salt Lake City as well as 18 Southeastern cities in Georgia, Tennessee and North Carolina.
+It's also scheduled to be come to Salt Lake City, San Antonio and 18 Southeastern cities in Georgia, Tennessee and North Carolina.